Get Rally Ready - Restore Nature Now Creative Workshop

 God's House Tower, Town Quay Road, Southampton, SO14 2NY

-On June 22nd thousands of people will be walking through the streets of London together for nature – this legal, peaceful, inclusive and family-friendly demonstration aims to be the biggest gathering of people for nature and climate that the UK has ever seen.
+On 22nd June 2024 thousands of people walked through the streets of London together for nature – a legal, peaceful, inclusive and family-friendly demonstration.
 It is both a celebration and a call for urgent political action on the nature and climate emergencies.

 God’s House Tower is a project conceived and managed by ‘a space’ arts – a visual arts charity in Southampton which exists to provide opportunities for emerging artists to make new work and develop their careers, along with supporting audiences to engage and learn from high quality artistic experiences.